 What are the main examples?

 Ok, we’re still on the “how”.
-But, now, we’re going to show you some real examples of how content should be reimagined into something unique and interactive.
+But, now, we’re going to show you some real examples of how to repurpose static content and reimagine it into something unique and interactive.

 Interactive Content Toolkit